Puer Aeternus Archetype: Understanding the Eternal Child

 Secretly, they are waiting for “real life” to start, so why not pleasure themselves while they wait?

-This fear is a projection from his psychic inner world as he is already in a situation from which he can not escape (i.e. the Mother complex—see below.)
+This fear is a projection from his inner psychic world, as he is already in a situation from which he cannot escape (i.e., the Mother complex—see below).

 In The Drama of the Gifted Child, Alice Miller highlights the two common forms of denial the Puer Aeternus experiences: grandiosity and depression.
 The grandiose person needs to be admired and can’t live without a feeling of elevation.